 1. The golden age of the commercials from the 80s

 The 80s were loaded up with flaws.
-In any case, we need to recollect that it was the start of the brilliant time of marketing that we still can use today.
+In any case, it was the start of the brilliant time of marketing that we still can use today.
 It tremendously showcased our TV marketing; the CoCo and Pepsi brand were among the most memorable commercials in the 80s.

 These two companies do a great job entertaining us with their commercials while selling us a product without us even knowing it.
 After watching those commercials, I’m sure you thought,